The fall of Nagorno-Karabakh

 More despair than revolution

 The view of Nagorno-Karabakh’s residents is a sharply different one.
-Ashot Gabrielyan, a local teacher who has documented life in Nagorno-Karabakh under the blockade, summed up the local community’s views in an wounded in the event.
+Ashot Gabrielyan, a local teacher who has documented life in Nagorno-Karabakh under the blockade, summed up the local community’s views in an Instagram post on Friday.
+“We, the people in Artsakh, need a humanitarian corridor to leave [to Armenia],” he wrote.
+“We are not ready to live with a country [Azerbaijan] which starved us, then killed us.
+We NEED to leave.”

+The catastrophic situation has understandably led to political unrest in Armenia itself.
+On Tuesday night, as the Azerbaijani offensive into Nagorno-Karabakh was still going strong, thousands gathered in Yerevan’s Republic Square, a common spot for demonstrations in the capital.
+The clashes reached a rare level of violence, with police deploying stun grenades against the crowd at one point; 16 policemen and 18 civilians were wounded in the event.

 But the mood was more despair than revolution.
 While many of those in attendance demanded the resignation of the government, few had any suggestions for what should be done differently.